What is Menopause?

 As much as you want them to feel better, do not rush to offer advice or problem-solve.
 We most probably cannot imagine their pain and discomfort so let’s not try to be an expert in their condition.
 Instead, take a curious and empathetic stance, ask them about how they feel and acknowledge that it is as bad as it feels to them.
 Be with them in the pain rather than trying to pull them of the pain.

 Learn more about menopause to understand what they are going through.
-Let them know that you are keen to help, and ask how you could be of help.
-For instance, you could offer to run errands for them or help out with chores.
+Let them know that you are keen to help and ask how you could be of help.
+For instance, you could offer to run errands for them or help out with chores or simply being available.